magz-dev/javascript-game/README.md

 ![W3C CSS Validator results for https___magz-dev github io_my-javascript-game_ (CSS level 3 + SVG) - Google Chrome 05_01_2023 01_02_17](https://user-images.githubusercontent.com/97630146/210679674-36e3f15b-1063-4207-b5f6-5a3b796a8a1e.png)

-- There has been a number of automated tests written for the game to run in Jest.
+- There is a number of automated tests designed to run using Jest
-- The site is fully responsive and user friendly.
+- The site is fully responsive
+- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX
+- Friends were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Deployment

 ### GitHub Pages

 - The project was deployed to GitHub Pages using the following steps: